The Temple, the Antichrist, and the Structure of Revelation

 The things which God has prepared for those who love Him.”

 ►The structure of Revelation: the importance of distinguishing the main timeline from later supplementary details

 We must seek to distinguish the basic timeline which is first given in a prophecy, from any supplementary details added afterwards—details which do not actually follow later chronologically.

 So, for both the Olivet Discourse and the Book of Revelation, let’s examine how first, a foundational chronological timeline is given, and then supplementary details are added that fit back into the earlier timeline.
 (If we read these long passages of prophecy as contiguously chronological straight through to the end, without recognizing where recapitulation and added details even begin, it will cause terrible confusion and misunderstanding.)

-In The Olivet Discourse, found in Matthew 24, Mark 13, and Luke 21 (although we will limit ourselves here to just Matthew’s treatment of it), first, after reference to the soon-coming destruction of the Temple at the time of Christ’s first coming (that is, Herod’s temple), we jump forward to the basic chronological timeline from the rise of false Christs to the third rapture, Matt.
+In The Olivet Discourse, found in Matthew 24, Mark 13, and Luke 21 (although we will limit ourselves here to just Matthew’s treatment of it), first, after an initial reference to the soon-coming destruction of the Temple at the time of Christ’s first coming (that is, Herod’s temple), we jump way forward to the end-times, and are given the basic chronological timeline from the rise of false Christs to the third rapture, Matt.
 24, verses 4 through 31.

 -Then, we get added details that fit back into the earlier timeline: the lesson of the fig tree, with an exhortation to be alert for the Pre-Trib Rapture, and details about the dynamics of the Pre-Trib rapture, e.g., one person taken, another left (Mt.
 24:32-44).